ASVAB Subtests

 Again, the worst thing you can do with any test, school, or anything else, is worry or stress about it!
 The time limits given for each ASVAB subtest are tried and true based on countless studies.
 The time limits provide you with more than enough time to complete that specific subtest.
 You will not have any problems, so don’t even think about the time.

-If you’re taking the ASVAB on a computer, rather than a written test, you can move forward at your own pace.
+If you’re taking the ASVAB exam on a computer, rather than a written test, you can move forward at your own pace.
 You will still have a time limit, however you will not have to wait on the entire class to finish before you can move on.

 So take a deep breath, and pass the ASVAB!